 Fun is important, but so are rules.
 Children and teens need rules to feel secure.
-They need rules and guidelines to push against and develop an identities of their own.
-As they are maturing, they need to figure out whether or not they agree with Mom’s and Dad’s values and rules.
+They need rules and guidelines to push against and develop identities of their own.
+As they are maturing, they need to figure out whether or not they agree with their parent’s values and rules.

 Is it Possible You are Being Played?